Every breastfeeding mom’s experience is unique. Yet, many women have similar questions and common concerns. Here is some practical guidance.

 How often will my baby need to eat?

-For how long should my baby nurse?
+How long should my baby nurse each time?

 Sometimes early on when babies are still very sleepy, they get comfortable and fall asleep soon after starting to feed.
 This is caused by Oxytocin, the hormone responsible for let-down and providing that wonderful feeling of relaxation to you and your baby.
 If this happens, gently wake baby up and continue to nurse.
 Sometimes unlatching the baby to burp and then re-latching can rouse the baby.
 You can also remove some clothing so they are not too warm and cozy.